hereismari/deeplearning-from-scratch/README.md

    favorite Web browser.

-9. If you would like to upload your new git repository to a git hosting website, do the following:
+9. If you would like to upload your new git repository to a git hosting website, do the following:heade

    + Create a new empty repository on tour favorite git hosting website (e.g., [Github](http://github.com),